dlebansais/MpfrDotNet/README.md

 + mpfr.dll, for multiple precision floating-point support.
 + mpir.dll, for multiple precision integer and rational support.
-+ MpfrDotNet assembly
++ MpfrDotNet assembly.

 # Package

 This project is also available as a package.
-See the right side of the project page for links.
+See the right pane of the project page for links.

 The package includes: